 Ephemeralization.
 A term invented by R. Buckminster Fuller to describe the process of “doing more with less” as a continuing process of redesigning technology and structures of the physical world through more effective uses of existing natural resources, recycled materials and energy sources.
 In terms of binary economics, ephemeralization refers to the process of increasing the productiveness of capital relative to that of labor.

 Feasibility.
-When used in reference to the funding of an acquisition or transfer of capital on borrowed money, the quality of a capital project that can generate, or reasonably be expected to generate, an income sufficient to repay the loan, within a reasonable period.
+When used in reference to the funding of an acquisition or transfer of capital on borrowed money, the quality of a capital project that can generate, or reasonably be expected to generate, “future savings” (the full stream of future profits) sufficient to repay the loan, within a reasonable period.
 (See “Credit, Capital”)